 The main advantage of using PASS/START-PROF + PASS/HYDRO SYSTEM is that the 3D piping model can be easily converted between these software packages both ways.

 3D piping model from PASS/START-PROF can be converted into the 3D piping model in PASS/HYDRO SYSTEM, then generate 3D water hammer loads for all nodes at certain moments of time (not only just in one node!) and pass it directly into stress analysis software PASS/START-PROF automatically (not manually!).

 PASS Suite START-PROF + HYDRO SYSTEM allows us to model it very easily, just in several clicks, and help to find a way to reduce water hammer damage to the piping system.
 Let’s study how to perform stress analysis of the piping system from water hammer loads.

-The simple piping system created in PASS/START-PROF software is shown on below screenshot:
+The simple piping system created in PASS/START-PROF software is shown below screenshot:

-After saving the PASS/START-PROF file, we can open it using PASS/HYDRO SYSTEM software.
+After saving the PASS/START-PROF file, we can open it using the PASS/HYDRO SYSTEM software.